ravicho/Vitis-Tutorials/docs/Bloom-Filter/3_architect-the-application.md

 ![](./images/Architect1.PNG)

 For visualization perspective, code snippets reviwed above are used as function blocks.
 "Hash" block in hardware can be executed in parallel of couse at the expense of extra resources.
-Output of blocks "Hash" is fed to block "Profile Score" to calculate the score of each document.
+Output of blocks "Hash" is fed to block "Compute Score" to calculate the score of each document.

 In above visualization, the performance of the application will be determined based on the slowest block .

 In Software,
   - Hash compute blocks are calculated for all the words up front and output flags are set in local memory.
 Each of the loops in Hash compute blocks are run sequentially.
-  - Once all hashes have computed, only then another for loop is called for all the documents to calculate the profile score.
+  - Once all hashes have computed, only then another for loop is called for all the documents to calculate the Compute Score.

 In FPGA,
-  - We dont need to send all the words together to hash function and then calculate the profile score.
+  - We dont need to send all the words together to hash function and then calculate the Compute Score.
 In fact, we can send smaller sets of data and calculate hash functions.
-  - So we dont really need to calculate all the flags before starting to execute block "Profile Score".
-The advantage of this implemetation can also enable executing block "profile score" run in parallel to hash function as well.
+  - So we dont really need to calculate all the flags before starting to execute block "Compute Score".
+The advantage of this implemetation can also enable executing block "Compute Score" run in parallel to hash function as well.
-  - Hashes and calculating profile scores codes can be executed in parallel.
-Based on above analysis, Hash functions are good candidate for computation on FPGA and Profile score calculation can be carried out on Host.
-Hash functions can compute the flags based on 2nd set of words blocks while profile score can be calculated on the 1st set of flags computed by Hash functions.
+  - Hashes and calculating Compute Scores codes can be executed in parallel.
+Based on above analysis, Hash functions are good candidate for computation on FPGA and Compute Score calculation can be carried out on Host.
+Hash functions can compute the flags based on 2nd set of words blocks while Compute Score can be calculated on the 1st set of flags computed by Hash functions.
 We can take advantage of effectively running Hash block and profile block as parallel to further improve the performance.

 Running the aplication on FPGA also adds additional delay in tranferring the data from host to device memory and reading it back.
 The whole application time should be split and budgeted based on following
-1. Transferring document data of size 140MB from Host to device DDR using PCIe
+1. Transferring document data of size 1400MB from Host to device DDR using PCIe.
+Using PCIe BW of 9GBps, approximate time for transfer = 1400MB/9G = 155ms
-2. Compute the Hashes and calculate the profile score.
+2. Compute the Hashes on FPGA
 3. Transferring flags data of size 350MB from Device to Host using PCIe.

-For 1, Using PCIe BW of 9GBps, approximate time for transfer = 1400MB/9G = 155ms

-For 2, Compute the Hashes can be carried on FPGA and Profile score calculations can be calculated on Software in parallel.

-For 3, Using PCIe BW of 9GBps, approximate time for transfer = 350MB/9G = 39ms.
+Using PCIe BW of 9GBps, approximate time for transfer = 350MB/9G = 39ms.
 This data transfer can be carried out in parallel with computing hash functons.

-Transferring data of size 1400BM to FPGA device memory and tranferring data of size 350MB can have some overlap with the Hash compute.
-These are not small durations while comparing with the compute times of Hashes.
-But we don't need to send all the words data to FPGA to start with and tranferring data from device, compute and tranferring data back to host can also execute in parallel.
+4. Calculate the Compute Score once all the flags are available from FPGA.
+This takes about 370ms on CPU

-Since tranferring flags is relatively small compared to compute times, this time can be pretty much hidden with Hash compute.
-So the application can somewhat look like following :
+So the application conceptually can look like following :

 ![](./images/Architect2.PNG)

-This leaves budget of 466ms - 155ms = 311ms for Kernel Computation.
-This is equivalent of 1400MB/311ms, about 4.5GBps.
-Thus Tgoal = 4.5GBps
+The performance of the system will be determined by the slowest block of your system.
+In this case, we are performing Compute Score on CPU and it takes about 370ms.
+Even if Hashes can be computed hypothetical in no time, the overall application will take at least 370ms.
+This should be our goalpoast for achieving perforamnce.

+In reality, transferring data from host to FPGA, Hashes compute and transferring data from FPGA to host will take some time and at the best we can hide within the time it takes to compute the score.
+We can establish target to about calculating the compute score in about 400ms which is equivalent of 1400MB/400ms = approx 3.5GBs

 ### Estimate Hardware Throughput without Parallelization